AaronFR/Thinker/README.md

   - Connecting relevant messages to the current prompt -> chain of messages displayed on the main section
   - sub-categories (possibly)

+- **User Configuration Profile**: Profiles the user can easily select from the prompt screen and are clearly visible, e.g "expensive request", "private mode", "work", "humorous mode", etc so the user can quickly swap out configuration as they want

 - **Automated test writing**: Tests are non-existent in the prototyping stage, hopefully when ready the application can actually write its own tests automatically to full standard.
   - Long due that specific "integration" user tests where created to test that the system can satisfactorily answer the user,